seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Exit*

 **PISANIO**
-Thou bid’st me to my loss: for true to thee
+Thou bid'st me to my loss: for true to thee
 Were to prove false, which I will never be,
 To him that is most true.
 To Milford go,
 And find not her whom thou pursuest.
 Flow, flow,
 You heavenly blessings, on her!
-This fool’s speed
+This fool's speed
-Be cross’d with slowness; labour be his meed!
+Be cross'd with slowness; labour be his meed!

 *Exit*

 ### SCENE VI.
 Wales.
 Before the cave of Belarius.

-*Enter IMOGEN, in boy ’s clothes*
+*Enter IMOGEN, in boy 's clothes*

 **IMOGEN**
-I see a man’s life is a tedious one:
+I see a man's life is a tedious one:
 I have tired myself, and for two nights together
 Have made the ground my bed.
 I should be sick,
 But that my resolution helps me.
 Milford,
-When from the mountain-top Pisanio show’d thee,
+When from the mountain-top Pisanio show'd thee,
 Thou wast within a ken: O Jove!
 I think
 Foundations fly the wretched; such, I mean,
 Where they should be relieved.
 Two beggars told me
 I could not miss my way: will poor folks lie,
-That have afflictions on them, knowing ‘tis
+That have afflictions on them, knowing 'tis
 A punishment or trial?
 Yes; no wonder,
 When rich ones scarce tell true.
 To lapse in fulness
 Is sorer than to lie for need, and falsehood
 Is worse in kings than beggars.
 My dear lord!
-Thou art one o’ the false ones.
+Thou art one o' the false ones.
 Now I think on thee,
-My hunger’s gone; but even before, I was
+My hunger's gone; but even before, I was
 At point to sink for food.
 But what is this?
-Here is a path to’t: ’tis some savage hold:
+Here is a path to't: 'tis some savage hold:
 I were best not to call; I dare not call:
 yet famine,
-Ere clean it o’erthrow nature, makes it valiant,
+Ere clean it o'erthrow nature, makes it valiant,
 Plenty and peace breeds cowards: hardness ever
 Of hardiness is mother.
-Ho! who’s here?
+Ho! who's here?
-If any thing that’s civil, speak; if savage,
+If any thing that's civil, speak; if savage,
 Take or lend.
 Ho!
 No answer?
-Then I’ll enter.
+Then I'll enter.
 Best draw my sword: and if mine enemy
-But fear the sword like me, he’ll scarcely look on’t.
+But fear the sword like me, he'll scarcely look on't.
 Such a foe, good heavens!

 *Exit, to the cave*